Where Did Red Light Therapy Come From?

 2013: Researchers Demonstrate Cognitive Benefits from Light Therapy

 In 2013, researchers conduct the first placebo-controlled study demonstrating cognitive performance benefits in people who received light therapy treatments directed at the brain.
 The results were eye-opening: red light therapy improved reaction times, memory, and positive emotional states.
-These findings encouraged optimism in the medical research community about the possibility of a natural and noninvasive treatment that could aid brain cell regeneration and improve prefrontal cortex executive function, without risky drugs or surgeries.
+These findings encouraged optimism in the medical research community about the possibility of a noninvasive treatment that could aid brain cell regeneration and improve prefrontal cortex executive function, without risky drugs or surgeries.

 Pre-2016: Red Light Therapy is a Luxury Treatment in Salons and Spas

-Red light therapy treatments were available before 2016, but you wouldn’t have known it without going to luxury spas and clinics in Europe and the United States, where it was first offered as a natural skin treatment.
-The problem was, there wasn’t red light therapy for the public in an affordable or convenient way, so it was only used by a small handful of people who could afford it.
+Red light therapy treatments were available before 2016, but you wouldn’t have known it without going to luxury spas and clinics in Europe and the United States, where it was first offered as a skin treatment.
+The problem was that there wasn’t red light therapy for the public in an affordable or convenient way, so it was only used by a small handful of people who could afford it.

 2016: Joovv Makes the First Affordable, In-Home, Full-Body Light Therapy Devices